Tag: bankruptcy basics

 BANKRUPTCY PETITION PREPARERS

 Bankruptcy petition preparers offer an option sort of like a guy in a trench coat selling wrist watches.
 Bankruptcy petition preparers are not attorneys but offer ‘document preparation services’.
 With a word processor and a computer, pretty much anyone can create a pile of paper.
-But a troublesome issue […]
+That is why a consultation […]

 Debt Collectors and Bankruptcy Violations